Fire Station No. 23 (Los Angeles, California): Filming location

 Since 1978 when James Croak occupied the building after an 18-year vacancy, Fire Station No. 23 became a popular filming location for motion pictures, television productions, commercials, and music videos.
 In 1995, the Los Angeles Times wrote: "With its finely restored interior and turn-of-the-century architecture, old Fire Station 23 in Downtown Los Angeles is one of the choicest filming locations in town."
 One producer called it "a great raw architectural space that you can do a lot with."

 The first major motion picture filmed at Station 23 was Hammett (1982) by German director Wim Wenders, followed two years later by Ghostbusters.
 The station was used in the 1984 production as the location for the interior scenes of the headquarters of Drs.
 Venkman, Stantz and Spengler and Winston Zeddemore, as well as their secretary Janine Melnitz.
 Another station in New York, the Hook & Ladder Company 8 firehouse, was used for the exterior shots.
-The success of Ghostbusters helped popularize the station as a shooting location, and Fire Station No. 23 has since then been used in more than 50 productions, including Big Trouble in Little China (1986), Ghostbusters II (1989), The Mask (1994), Police Academy 2 (1985), A-Team (1986) and V.I.
-Warshawski (1991), Flatliners (1990), Lost Highway (1997), National Security (2003), RE(e)volution (2005). and Ghostbusters: Afterlife (2021).
+The success of Ghostbusters helped popularize the station as a shooting location, and Fire Station No. 23 has since then been used in more than 50 productions, including Big Trouble in Little China (1986), Ghostbusters II (1989), The Mask (1994), Police Academy 2 (1985), A-Team (1986), V.I.
+Warshawski (1991), Flatliners (1990), Lost Highway (1997), National Security (2003), RE(e)volution (2005).
+Grey's Anatomy and Ghostbusters: Afterlife (2021).

 Possible future and more controversy

 In 1996, Los Angeles voters approved Proposition K, which was designed to fund the acquisition, improvement, construction and maintenance of city parks, recreation facilities and other youth-oriented spaces.
 The Prop.
 K language on the ballot included Fire Station No. 23's transition into a youth arts center.
 Prop.
 K is set to sunset in 2026.
 As of January 2023, Fire Station No. 23 is still in a state of disrepair and has never been open to the public as was intended under the Referendum.
 In fact, many in the surrounding community question whether a youth arts center is even an appropriate use for the building given the demographic shift since 1996 and several other factors.

 As part of Prop.
-K, Local Volunteer Neighborhood Oversight Committees or “LVNOCs" are created by the city for each proposed project.
+K, Local Volunteer Neighborhood Oversight Committees or "LVNOCs" are created by the city for each proposed project.
 Fire Station No. 23 has an LVNOC who last met on Nov.
 28, 2018.
 The meeting minutes are posted on the Bureau of Engineering's portal.
 Several concerns by the LVNOC were raised including lack of a budget to analyze as well as a desire to see adult, in addition to youth programming.

 Architectural firm Brooks + Scarpa has been hired by the city to design the interior of the Fire Station, although it is unclear if the project will be complete before Prop.
 K sunsets.
 Architectural renderings were shared of what the space could look like as an arts center.